-- (1) On 23 April 2007 the Council authorised the Commission to open negotiations with certain countries of Central America ("Central America") for an Agreement establishing an Association between the European Union and its Member States on the one hand, and Central America on the other ("the Agreement") on behalf of the Union and its Member States. - (2) Those negotiations have been concluded and the Agreement was initialled on 22 March 2011 and, in accordance with Council Decision No .../2011/EU of ...2 the Agreement was signed on behalf of the European Union on ..., subject to its conclusion at a later date.
+- (1) On 19 January 2009 the Council authorised the Commission to negotiate a multiparty trade agreement on behalf of the European Union with the Member Countries of the Andean Community which shared the aim to reach an ambitious, comprehensive, and balanced trade agreement. - (2) Those negotiations have been concluded and the Trade Agreement between the European Union and Colombia and Peru (hereinafter referred to as "the Agreement") was initialled on 23 March 2011 and, in accordance with Council Decision No .../2011/EU of ...2 the Agreement was signed on behalf of the European Union on ..., subject to its conclusion at a later date.
 On (...), the Agreement obtained the consent of the European Parliament.
-Thereafter, the Council adopted Council Decision No.../2011 of ...3 on the conclusion of the Agreement. - (3) It is necessary to lay down the procedures for applying certain provisions of the Agreement which concern the bilateral safeguard clause and for applying the Stabilisation Mechanism for Bananas that has been agreed with Central America - (4) The terms "serious injury", "threat of serious injury" and "transition period" as referred to in Articles 104 and 105 of the Agreement should be defined.
+Thereafter, the Council adopted Council Decision No.../2011 of ...3 on the conclusion of the Agreement. - (3) It is necessary to lay down the procedures for applying certain provisions of the Agreement which concern the bilateral safeguard clause and for applying the Stabilisation Mechanism for Bananas that has been agreed with Colombia and Peru. - (4) The terms "serious injury", "threat of serious injury" and "transitional period" as referred to in Article 48 of the Agreement should be defined.

-Position of the European Parliament of 17 February 2011 (not yet published in the Official Journal) and decision of the Council of
+Position of the European Parliament of 17 February 2011 (not yet published in the Official Journal) and decision of the Council of ....